w314/notes/javaNotes/qc/qc1/qc1_spring.md

 >How do we build a spring application?

-A standalone open-source framework developed to suppert the development of enterprise scale applications.
+A Java framework used to develope Java applications.

+- main advantage: convention over configuration
+- has multiple modules: Core, Data, Web
+- Spring IoC container is used for handling objects(beans) and handling dependencies, it is implemented by:
+    - ApplicationContext
-- makes development easier.
+    - BeanFactory
-- provides layers of abstraction through dependency injection

 ## Quick Terminology